mikethegrunt/problemSolving-OH/README.md

 [] implement addItem to fire HTTP request to add item to server storage, then update state on successful completion of the request

-[] implement componentDidMount to pull in items already existing in server (items are hard-coded to simulate database call, since server storage will clear with refresh)
+[] implement componentDidMount to pull in items from database and render them on the page